Arkeniq/arkeniq.github.io/_posts/2025-01-20-Osteoarthritis-DEG-RQdeltaCT.md

                         column.Group = 1,    # Column index for Group information
                         column.Flag = 5)     # Column index for Flag information

-# Check the structure of the loaded data
 str(data.Ct)
 ```
 {: .nolineno}